Standard Poodle Color Breeding Red and Brown Standard Poodles

 Hershey Thumbnail

-black (carrying red and no dilutes) to dark red
+black (carrying ONLY DARK RED and no dilutes) to dark red

 in order to keep our pup's colours dark and to not fade and keep dark Pigmentation.